David H. Remes

 David H. Remes (born 1954) is an American lawyer.

-Remes was a partner at the law firm Covington & Burling.
+Remes is a former partner at the law firm Covington & Burling.
+His planned resignation was announced on July 18, 2008.
 Most recently, Remes was "Counsel" at the Washington, DC law firm Gilbert LLP.
-Remes has been recognized for his human rights work.
+Remes is among the Guantanamo Bay attorneys and has been recognized for his human rights work.

 Volunteered to serve Guantanamo captives

 Remes is notable for volunteering to serve as a pro bono attorney for some of the captives held in extrajudicial detention in the United States Guantanamo Bay detention camps, in Cuba.

 Remes played a role in a challenge focused around the captives' detention based on an avenue of appeal that the Detainee Treatment Act of 2005 (DTA) opened.

 The DTA closed the opportunity for captives who had not yet had writs of habeas corpus filed on their behalf.

 But the DTA allowed captives to challenge the determinations of their Combatant Status Review Tribunals, that they were properly classified as "enemy combatants".

 The DTA allowed captives to challenge the enemy combatant determination if the Tribunal failed to follow the rules laid out in their mandate.

 One aspect of that challenge was a request that the court force the DoD to release more information on the evidence used to justify the captive's detention.

 Leading officials in the United States counter-terrorism establishment appealed a July 20, 2007 appeals court ruling forcing the release of information about the captives on national security grounds.